uofu-adv-emb-25/lab09_james_ben/README.md

 6. For all train crossings, barrier must stay down.

-7. For all train approaches, alarm must sound.
+7. For each train approaches <-> alarm sound.

 ## Environment invariants
 * Trains take longer than 10s from detection to crossing.